1cwh/PocketHub/README.md

 [![Join the chat at https://gitter.im/pockethub/PocketHub](https://badges.gitter.im/pockethub/PocketHub.svg)](https://gitter.im/pockethub/PocketHub?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

+> In this branch, a fix repository for ahangchen.

 This repository contains the source code for the PocketHub Android app.

 This is the *same* repository as the now-defunct official GitHub Android app.